DeXtreme/DeXtreme/README.md

 - 👋 Hi, I’m Derrick-Brown (@DeXtreme)
-- 🌱 I am a Python developer and aspiring Cloud/DevOps Engineer
+- 🌱 I am a Python Backend and Cloud Engineer
-- 👀 I’m interested in Cloud computing, Software Development & AI & Machine Learning
+- 👀 I’m interested in Cloud computing and Software Engineering
-- 🥰 Currently working as a remote software developer
+- 🥰 Currently working as a remote Backend engineer
-- 📖 Learning Cloud and DevOps engineering
+- 📖 AWS Solutions Architect.
+I love to learn about new technologies
 - 💞️ I’m looking to collaborate on and contributing to exciting and innovative open source projects
 - 😓 I'm trying to be more consistent with my commits and work on more projects